-Drilling by Attwood Copper Mines has shown that some remnants of the Knob Hill, etc., orebody remain on the northeast end of the body, about 300 feet vertically below the surface.
+Attwood drilling has shown that some remnants of the Enob Hill etc. orebody remain on the northeast end of the body, about 300' vertically below the surface.
 The skarn zone extends north and east beyond this mineralization under the capping of Tertiary rocks.
 Skarn and copper mineralization are exposed in the Gilt Edge workings northwest of the Tertiary capping.
-The area inside the 'U' was intensively explored, and in part mined, by the Granby Company.
-However, only one or two holes were drilled by Granby through the Tertiary volcanics north of the 'U'.

-In summary, the Granby skarn zone has not been explored to its north and east limits, the Stemwinder has not been explored down dip, and the Gilt Edge zone has not been prospected down dip under the Tertiary capping southeast of the workings.
+The area inside the U was intensively explored, and in part mined by Granby.
+However, only one or two holes were drilled by Granby through the Tertiary volcanics north of the U. In summary, the Granby skarn zone has not been explored to its north and east limits, the Stemwinder has not been explored down dip, and the Gilt Edge zone has not been prospected down dip under the Tertiary capping southeast of the workings.
 These three mineralized zones could be parts of the same zones, obscured in part by the Tertiary rocks and in part by hangingwall Brooklyn rocks.